 - Once the lady's finger is cooked add the mashed tuar dal and mix well.
 Let it come to a boil.
 In a cup of water mix up another tsp of sambar powder and add it to the sambar.
 Bring this to a boil and switch off.

 - Finally sprinkle the magic mix, temper with the items mentioned under tempering and pour over the sambar.
-Garnish with corriander leaves.
+Garnish with coriander leaves and 1 or 2 tsps of ghee.

 - Castor oil is generally added to lentils to cook it thoroughly.
 You can omit it or add a few drops of any other oil that you prefer.